Sam-Sims/hashfasta/README.md

 # hashfasta

 Very quickly compute hashes from nucleotide sequences.

-Supports both `fasta` and `fastq` files (and their `.gz` alternatives) or `stdin`.
+Supports `FASTA` and `FASTQ` files (and `gz` compressed versions).
+Supports reading from `stdin`.

-1. Normalise the sequence (convert to uppercase, mask non `ATCGN` characters as `N`)
+## Overview

+1. **Sequence processing**:
+    - Converts all characters to uppercase
+    - Masks any non-standard nucleotides (characters other than A, T, C, G, or N) as 'N'

+2. **Individual Sequence Hashing**:
-2. Compute the hash for each sequence
+    - Computes a hash for each normalised sequence
-3. Compute the hash for the entire file by hashing the results of step 2

-Fasta headers, sequence order, sequence names, and quality scores are ignored.
-Only the nucleotide sequence is considered in the hash.
-By default outputs the final hash, but can output individual hashes with `-i`.
-Outputs are in tab-separated format with the sequence name in the first column and the hash in the second.
+    - fasta headers, sequence order, sequence names, and quality scores are ignored.

-## Hashing algorithms

-The code provides functionality for hashing sequences using different algorithms.
-By default, SHA-2 is used for hashing, but users can specify MD5 or [HighwayHash](https://github.com/nickbabcock/highway-rs) through command-line options.

-Available Hashing Algorithms

-    SHA-2 (default):
-        Produces a 256-bit hash value.
-        Used when no specific algorithm is specified by the user.

-    MD5:
-        Produces a 128-bit hash value.
-        Can be used by specifying the --md5 option in the command line.

-    HighwayHash:
-        Produces a 64-bit hash value.
-        Can be used by specifying the --highway option in the command line.
+    - Provides options for considering canonical sequences
+    - Allows selection of different hashing algorithms (HighwayHash, MD5, SHA2)

+3. **File-Level Hashing**:
+    - Generates a final hash by hashing the results from step 2

+## Basic use cases:

+- Generating a single hash for a dataset considering only on the nucleotide sequences

+    ```
+    hashfasta sequences.fasta
+    ```
+- Detecting duplicate sequences in a dataset

+    ```
+    hashfasta -d sequences.fasta > duplicates.tsv
+    ```
+- Hashing sequences from an archive, without decompressing to disk

+    ```
+    tar -xOf collection.tar.gz | hashfasta -
+    ```

 ## Installation